Making your house safe for your dog

-Whatever you are thinking about the design process, your pets’ safety has to stay in mind.
+Whatever you are thinking about the design process, your dogs’ safety has to stay in mind.
 Any accidents are going to be difficult emotionally and financially so it is best to take precautions to limit these occurrences as much as possible.

 When it comes to keeping your valuables safe, the further away from your pets they are - the better.
 One of the most effective ways to do this is to ensure there are enough shelves in your home.
-Placing belongings on sufficiently-high shelves means they are both out of sight and out of mind for your pets.
+Placing belongings on sufficiently-high shelves means they are both out of sight and out of mind for your dog.

 This means fewer accidents and a lower chance of accidental breakage and cleanups.
 So, look around your home.
 Are there enough shelves to keep your things safe?
 Shelves are cheap and efficient to put up and can offer a lot of storage as well as keeping your things out of reach from prying paws.

-Ensure all wires from TVs, stereos, etc. are up and off of the ground, or have protective covers, and out of reach of your pets.
+Ensure all wires from TVs, stereos, etc. are up and off of the ground, or have protective covers, and out of reach of your dog.
 Research to see whether your houseplants may be poisonous.
 Even if they aren't, they may still cause problems if chewed on and may be best up and away.

 When you are selecting new furniture, indoor or outdoor, consider examining the material used.
 Try to avoid loose-weave fabrics.
 Tweed, corduroy, and other materials with open weaves can be snagged by little claws and cause the material to unravel.
 Also avoid materials that are difficult to clean, such as velvet, silk and suede.